What is CBG?

 In fact, CBG usually occurs in much lower concentrations than other cannabinoids like THC and CBD — typically around 0-1% in a cannabis flower.
 With the hype surrounding CBG in the past few years, however, breeders have been developing CBG-dominant varieties, and companies are producing a multitude of products such as CBG oils and flowers.

-It is important to note that research on the safety of CBG dominant products is remarkably scarce.
+It is important to note that research on the safety of CBG-dominant products is remarkably scarce.
 It is possible that much of the hype about CBG is the result of a regulatory loophole that makes hemp-derived products accessible and legal.
 CBD has been a huge success in the wellness market, and though CBG is often proposed as its heir, there isn’t much to it yet from a scientific perspective.

 CBG vs CBD

 Which is better, CBG or CBD?
 The answer depends on what you’re trying to achieve.
 CBG binds to different receptors that can produce a variety of effects in the body.
-For some conditions, like hypertension, CBG shows potential benefits that CBD doesn’t.
-In other cases, like controlling seizures, CBD is helpful while CBG isn’t.
+For some conditions, like hypertension, CBG shows benefits that CBD doesn’t.
+In other cases, like controlling seizures, CBD is helpful while the medical use of CBG isn’t.
 Still for other symptoms, like inflammation and pain, both CBD and CBG work on the same targets and can have similar effects.
 It really depends on what you’re trying to achieve.

 Unlike CBD, however, research on the safety and efficacy of CBG is practically non-existent.
 CBD products are often sold as dietary supplements due to a regulatory loophole, but CBD — albeit far from being fully understood — has been heavily studied for its safety and efficacy in a variety of symptoms and conditions.
 CBG products are accessible through the same regulatory loophole, but there’s not enough research to assess the safety and efficacy of CBG dominant products, especially when it comes to drug interactions.